Have you ever found yourself in the following situations when hiring?

 Resumes are focused on a candidate’s past, which not only leads to inequalities but also has been proven to be a poor predictor of job performance.

-Whereas, game-based assessments are focused on measuring potential and learning abilities.
+Whereas, a game-based assessments are focused on measuring potential and learning abilities.
 We are in a constantly changing labour market.
 According to the World Economic Form, in 2025 85M jobs have disappeared that we still had in 2020.

 In contrast to that, 97M new jobs will arise.
 This means it will get impossible to screen candidates based on previous experiences, while learning ability will get more and more important.